harishlv777/Practical-App-3-Banking-CompClassifiers/README.md

 ## Requirements
-Python 3.x, pandas, numby, matplotlib, seaborn, scikit-learn
+Python 3.x, pandas, numby, matplotlib, seaborn, scikit-learn Note - plot_helpers is required to render_plot
+Run pip list | grep plot_helpers to check if plot_helpers exists.
+If missing, either install it or replace render_plot with Matplotlib/Seaborn functions

 ## How to execute
 Clone the repository, build the environment with required packages, followed by Jypyter notebook execution.